MathematicalPotato/MP_DooKi3_SLM_Designs/README.md

 # SLM parts for the X, Y, and Z Axis of DooKi3 or Annex Engineering K3
 These files are designed to be SLM printed out of aluminum.
+All files in this repo are still a WIP.
+Do not order parts unless you are prepared for post-processing ill-fitting parts or worst-case scraping a whole batch of parts.

 ### !!!
 Please read all the notes in the READMEs for any parts you plan to order. !!!